onnx/onnx-mlir/docs/Dialects/krnl.md

 Retrieve an index into a perfect hash table described by G and V.

-This operation can be used to generate a call to a runtime function which, given two arrays of int32_t values (G and V), whih are used to represent a perfect hash table for a dictionary, returns the index corresponding to the input value.
+This operation can be used to generate a call to a runtime function which, given two arrays of int32_t values (G and V), which are used to represent a perfect hash table for a dictionary, returns the index corresponding to the input value.
 The index returned is valid only if 'input' is in the dictionary described by G and V.